paulkgg-ship-it/Economic_Impact_Tool_SE/replit.md

 **Right Column Fields**:
 - Rent or Own Property * (required) - Selectbox with options ["Rent", "Own"], defaults to "Rent"
-- Purchase Price if Own ($) * (conditional) - Number input, only appears when "Own" is selected
+- Purchase Price (if Own) ($) (optional) - Number input, always visible, help text: "Leave at 0 if renting"

 **Features**:
-- Dynamic conditional rendering: Purchase Price field shows/hides based on Rent/Own selection
+- All fields always visible (no dynamic show/hide)
+- Clear labeling for conditional fields
 - Form validation for all required fields
-- Conditional validation: Purchase Price required only when "Own" is selected
+- Purchase Price optional - users leave at 0 if renting
 - Help text for all fields
-- Session state storage with proper handling of conditional fields
+- Session state storage of all values
 - All values captured and displayed after successful submission

 ### 💰 Project Costs Section (Completed)